DevTeam/Pure.DI/readme/factory.md

     _root = (parentScope ?? throw new ArgumentNullException(nameof(parentScope)))._root;
   }

-  public IService MyService
-  {
   [MethodImpl(MethodImplOptions.AggressiveInlining)]
-    get
+  public IService GetMyService(bool isFake)
   {
     DateTimeOffset transientDateTimeOffset3 = DateTimeOffset.Now;
-      Dependency transientDependency1;
+    IDependency transientIDependency1;
     // When building a composition of objects,
-      // all of this code will be outside the lambda function:
+    // all of this code will be outside the lambda function.
     // Some custom logic for creating an instance.
-      // For example, here's how you can inject
+    // For example, here's how you can inject and initialize
-      // an instance of a particular type
+    // an instance of a particular type: bool localIsFake28 = isFake;
+    if (localIsFake28)
+    {
+      {transientIDependency1 = new FakeDependency();
+    goto transientIDependency1Finish; }
+    }
-        Dependency localDependency28 = new Dependency(transientDateTimeOffset3);
+      Dependency localDependency29 = new Dependency(transientDateTimeOffset3);
     // And do something about it.
-      localDependency28.Initialize();
+    localDependency29.Initialize();
-      // And at the end return an instance transientDependency1 = localDependency28;
+    // And at the end return an instance transientIDependency1 = localDependency29;
+    transientIDependency1Finish:;
-      return new Service(transientDependency1);
+    return new Service(transientIDependency1);
-    }
   }
 }
 ```